On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and creation of moments: Introduction

 \subsection{Organisation of the article}

 Section $\ref{sec:mainresults}$ is dedicated to the statements and the descriptions of the main results proved in this paper.
-In Section $\ref{subsec:keypropertiesQ+Q-}$ we derive some key properties of the gain and loss operators $Q^+$ and $Q^-$, and show several \textit{a priori} estimates on solutions to $\eqref{BN}$.
+In Section $\ref{sec:apriori}$ we derive some key properties of the gain and loss operators $Q^+$ and $Q^-$, and show several \textit{a priori} estimates on solutions to $\eqref{BN}$.
 We end up by proving a gain of regularity at infinity for solutions to the homogeneous Boltzmann-Nordheim equation.
 As moments of solutions to $\eqref{BN}$ are central in the proof of uniqueness, Section $\ref{sec:moments}$ is dedicated to their investigation.
 We show an extension of a Povzner-type inequality and use it to prove the instantaneous appearance of bounded moments of all order.
 Lastly, we quantify the blow-up near $t=0$ for the moment of order $2+\gamma$.
 In Section $\ref{sec:uniqueness}$ we show the uniqueness of bounded solutions that preserve mass and energy and then we turn our attention to the proof of local-in-time existence of such bounded, mass and energy preserving solutions in Section $\ref{sec:existence}$.
-Lastly, we prove the global existence of solutions with appropriate conditions on the initial data in Section $\ref{sec:globalexistence}$.